saunlani/typescript-shop/readme.txt

 2.)
 Install Postico: https://eggerapps.at/postico/
 3.)
 Install Postman: https://www.postman.com/downloads/
 4.)
 Create a database in Postico called "shopdb".
 5.)
-Verift your database name, password, and port match what is shown in the .env file.
+Verify your database name, password, and port match what is shown in the .env file.
 6.)
 Execute "npm i" in the project directory.
 7.)
 Execute "npm run dev" in terminal from source code folder.
 8.)
+As a means of convenience, a Postman JSON file containing example route usage has been provided in /postman: "ts-shop-db.postman_collection.json"
-Import the provided Postman JSON file in /postman: "ts-shop-db.postman_collection.json" 9.)
-Use Postman to explore the functionality of the app.
+9.)
+Use the provided Postman file to explore the functionality of the app.

-Some potential addtions for consideration:
+Some potential additions for consideration:
 - uuid's instead of id's.
 - Unit testing.
 - Session/httpOnly cookie (attributes of session like "customerId" would be contained here and used for all api calls).